Work with Vital Impacts to bring inspiration into your school!

 Vincent J. Musi could be considered the quintessential National Geographic photographer.
 From the legendary Route 66 to the ancient crypts of Sicily and life under volcanoes, his magazine stories have explored landscapes, archaeology, history, and culture for the last 27 years.
 When his work shifted to photographing animals, he knew he was in over his head and feared it would end his career.

 He's still unsure, as he works with subjects who routinely growl, bark, roar, bite, hiss, claw, poop, or pee...on him.
 For 20 years, he's been the host of the National Geographic Storytellers Summit, bringing together inspirational and influential photographers, writers, filmmakers, illustrators, and journalists to celebrate the art of storytelling to inspire change.
 His latest book, The Year of the Dogs, is based on his weekly Instagram posts featuring hilarious stories about dogs and his life photographing them.
-Vince believes that everything we learn about animals teaches us everything we don't know about ourselves.
+Vincent believes that everything we learn about animals teaches us everything we don't know about ourselves.

 From Our Attendees